beginnerrrrrrrr/struct-node/README.md

 # DSA Sheet

 > A personal, zero-dependency competitive programming tracker.
-Dark mode.
-Monaco editor.
-Animated water bowl.
 Your progress lives in *your own* GitHub repo, and the auth token never touches client-side JavaScript.

 ---

 ## Why this exists

-Every DSA tracker I found was either a spreadsheet I'd forget to update, a SaaS product with a paywall, or a browser extension that died after 90 days.
 I wanted something that:

 - Lives at a URL I control
 - Stores progress in a format I can read and grep (plain JSON)